Jewish Brigade: Military engagements

+Based on interviews with brigade veterans, Morris Beckman wrote that brigade members may have summarily executed surrendering German soldiers, particularly SS soldiers, in order to take revenge for the Holocaust, in addition to other abuse such as mock executions.
+German and Austrian-born brigade soldiers would curse at German prisoners in their own language or ask them whether they knew the fates of their relatives.
+Samuele Rocca wrote that no executions occurred but that there were symbolic acts of humiliation, such as German prisoners being made to paint the Star of David on vehicles or clean synagogue ruins in Turin.
+In one incident, after fourteen Germans were captured by a brigade patrol, a soldier urged that they be executed and others mocked the prisoners.
+A few days later, Brigadier Benjamin issued an order that live prisoners were needed for intelligence gathering and that they must be treated in accordance with the laws of war.
+Although acknowledging the trauma that many brigade soldiers had suffered, including loss of family in the Holocaust, he warned that revenge would undermine operational goals.
+However, Benjamin and his staff understood the desire for vengeance among the soldiers, and no Jewish Brigade soldier was ever put on trial for abusing prisoners.

 The Jewish Brigade was represented among the liberating Allied units at a papal audience.
 The Jewish Brigade was then stationed in Tarvisio, near the border triangle of Italy, Yugoslavia, and Austria.
 They searched for Holocaust survivors, provided survivors with aid, and assisted in their immigration to Palestine.
 They played a key role in the Berihah's efforts to help Jews escape Europe for British Mandatory Palestine, a role many of its members were to continue after the Brigade disbanded.
 Among its projects was the education and care of the Selvino children.
 In July 1945, the Brigade moved to Belgium and the Netherlands.

+1949 Israeli ID issued to the Brigade's chief Rabbi Maurice Abraham Jaffe.